aberamseyer/bible-reading-challenge/README.md

 Each site created in the database requires the following values in the 'env' column

 ### Emails
-Be sure to set up the email templates in the sendgrid console
-- MAILGUN_SENDING_API_KEY_PROD (used on production domain)
-- MAILGUN_SENDING_API_KEY_LOCAL (used when not on production domain)
+For deployment-wide administration emails (not site-specific emails), configure postfix or whatever [PhpMailer's sendmail](https://github.com/PHPMailer/PHPMailer/blob/v6.9.3/examples/sendmail.phps) is going to interface with.
+Requires `.env` variables:
+- DEPLOYMENT_EMAIL_FROM_ADDRESS
+- DEPLOYMENT_EMAIL_TO_ADDRESS

+I set up mine with OCI Email Delivery following [this guide](https://docs.oracle.com/en-us/iaas/Content/Email/Reference/postfix.htm)

 ### Google Sign-in button
 also requires configuring OAuth consent screen in Google Cloud Console.
-Save this in a `.env` file at the project root
+Save this in an `.env` file at the project root
 - GOOGLE_CLIENT_ID
 - GOOGLE_CLIENT_SECRET (currently unused)